-- (i) to employ and remunerate such staff as are necessary for carrying out the work of the Charity.
-The Charity may employ or remunerate a Director only to the extent that it is permitted to do so by clause 5 and provided it complies with the conditions in that clause; - (j) to: (i) deposit or invest funds, - (ii) employ a professional fund-manager, and - (iii) arrange for the investments or other property of the Charity to be held in the name of a nominee, in the same manner and subject to the same conditions as the trustees are permitted to do by the Trustee Act 2000;
+- (g) to acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity formed for any of the Objects; - (h) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - (j) to employ and remunerate such staff as are necessary for carrying out the work of the Charity.
+The Charity may employ or remunerate a Director only to the extent it is permitted to do so by clause 5 and provided it complies with the conditions in that clause; - (k) to: - (i) deposit or invest funds; - (ii) employ a professional fund-manager; and - (iii) arrange for the investments or other property of the Charity to be held in the name of a nominee; - in the same manner and subject to the same conditions as the trustees of a trust are permitted to do by the Trustee Act 2000; - (l) to provide indemnity insurance for the Directors or any other officer of the Charity in relation to any such liability as is mentioned in subclause - (2) of this clause, but subject to the restrictions specified in subclause - (3) of the clause; - (m) to pay out of the funds of the Charity the costs of forming and registering the Charity both as a company and as a charity; - (n) to do all such other lawful things as are necessary for the achievement of the Objects; - (2) The liabilities referred to in sub-clause (1)(1) are: - (a) any liability that by virtue of any rule of law would otherwise attach to a director of a company in respect of any negligence, default breach of duty or breach of trust of which he or she may be guilty in relation to the Charity; - (b) the liability to make a contribution to the Charity's assets as specified in section 214 of the Insolvency Act 1986 (wrongful trading). - (3) (a) The following liabilities are excluded from sub-clause (2)(a): - (i) fines; - (ii) costs of unsuccessfully defending criminal prosecutions for offences arising out of the fraud, dishonesty or wilful or reckless misconduct of the Director or other officer; - (iii) liabilities to the Charity that result from conduct that the Director or other officer knew or must be assumed to have known was not in the best interests of the Charity or about which the person concerned did not care whether it was in the best interests of the Charity or not. - (b) There is excluded from sub-clause 2(b) any liability to make such a contribution where the basis of the Director's liability is his or her knowledge prior to the insolvent liquidation of the

-- (k) to provide indemnity insurance for the Directors or any other officer of the Charity in relation to any such liability as is mentioned in sub-clause (2) of this clause, but subject to the restrictions specified in sub-clause (3) of this clause; - (I) to pay out of the funds of the Charity the costs of forming and registering the Charity both as a company and as a charity; - (m) to do all such other lawful things as are necessary for the achievement of the Objects. - (2) The liabilities referred to in sub-clause (1) (k) are: - (a) any liability that by virtue of any rule of law would otherwise attach to a director of a company in respect of any negligence, default, breach of duty or breach of trust of which he or she may be guilty in relation to the Charity; - (b) the liability to make a contribution to the Charity's assets as specified in section 214 of the Insolvency Act 1986 (wrongful trading). - (3) (a) The following liabilities are excluded from sub-clause (2) (a): - (i) fines; - (ii) costs of unsuccessfully defending criminal prosecutions for offences arising out of the fraud, dishonesty or wilful or reckless misconduct of the Director or other officer; - (iii) liabilities to the Charity that result from conduct that the Director or other officer knew or must be assumed to have known was not in the best interests of the Charity or about which the person concerned did not care whether it was in the best interests of the Charity or not. - (b) There is excluded from sub-clause 2(b) any liability to make such a contribution where the basis of the Director's liability is his or her knowledge prior to the insolvent liquidation of the Charity (or reckless failure to acquire that knowledge) that there was no reasonable prospect that the Charity would avoid going into insolvent liquidation.
+Charity (or reckless failure to acquire that knowledge) that there was no reasonable prospect that the Charity would avoid going into insolvent liquidation.